NanoString Technologies (NASDAQ:NSTG) Now Covered by StockNews.com

-StockNews.com began coverage on shares of NanoString Technologies (NASDAQ:NSTG – Free Report) in a report published on Tuesday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com assumed coverage on shares of NanoString Technologies (NASDAQ:NSTG – Free Report) in a research note issued to investors on Tuesday morning.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-A number of other research firms have also issued reports on NSTG.
-Morgan Stanley dropped their price target on NanoString Technologies from $14.00 to $8.00 and set an equal weight rating for the company in a research report on Tuesday, October 24th.
-Robert W. Baird lowered NanoString Technologies from an outperform rating to a neutral rating in a research report on Tuesday, November 21st.
-TD Cowen reiterated a market perform rating on shares of NanoString Technologies in a research report on Monday, November 20th.
-Finally, JPMorgan Chase & Co. lowered NanoString Technologies from an overweight rating to a neutral rating in a research report on Monday, November 27th.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, NanoString Technologies presently has a consensus rating of Hold and an average target price of $7.63.
+Several other research analysts also recently issued reports on NSTG.
+TD Cowen reaffirmed a market perform rating on shares of NanoString Technologies in a research note on Monday, November 20th.
+Morgan Stanley lowered their price objective on NanoString Technologies from $14.00 to $8.00 and set an equal weight rating for the company in a research note on Tuesday, October 24th.
+JPMorgan Chase & Co. cut NanoString Technologies from an overweight rating to a neutral rating in a report on Monday, November 27th.
+Finally, Robert W. Baird cut NanoString Technologies from an outperform rating to a neutral rating in a report on Tuesday, November 21st.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Hold and a consensus target price of $7.63.

 NanoString Technologies Price Performance